acemonstertoys/bylaws/AMTBylaws.md

 SECTION 3.
 ADMISSION OF MEMBERS

-Applicants shall be classified as member applicants on making application therefor in writing and upon^[[a]](#cmnt1)^ payment of the first monthly dues, as specified in the following section of this bylaw.
+Applicants shall be classified as member applicants (known as provisional members) on making application therefor in writing and upon^[[a]](#cmnt1)^ payment of the first monthly dues, as specified in the following section of this bylaw.
 Membership is granted after having been voted in by a quorum of members from the membership admission committee for applicants with current dues by simple majority vote no less than 30 days after having made the membership application.
 The membership admission committee is composed of volunteers appointed by the board.
-Any applicant who previously held membership and whose membership was terminated upon failure to renew may be admitted as a member without vote.
+Membership applications may be rejected at discretion of the corporation.

 SECTION 4.
 FEES, DUES, AND ASSESSMENTS